 1. Access the ‘new economy’

 The BetaShares Nasdaq 100 ETF (ASX Code: NDQ) provides access to a diversified portfolio that contains the top companies listed on the Nasdaq stock market, including companies that provide services that are now part of our everyday lives.
-NDQ provides access to the world’s most revolutionary companies, including Google, Apple, Amazon Netflix and Tesla – all in a single ASX trade.
+NDQ provides access to the world’s most revolutionary companies, including Google, Apple, Amazon, Netflix, Tesla and Zoom – all in a single ASX trade.

 2. Elite companies, elite performance

 With earnings growth substantially higher than that of Australian and global sharemarkets, the NASDAQ-100 Index has significantly outperformed over the past decade.

 In a single ASX trade, add 100 leading, global companies to your investment portfolio.
 And with management fees of only 0.48% p.a., (or $48 for every $10,000 invested) NDQ is a cost-effective investment solution for those seeking international exposure.

 Performance and Earnings Growth to 30 April 2020

 |NASDAQ 100 Index||Australian Shares*||Global Shares**|